frameless/huishoudboekje-nl-design-system-demo/frontend/app/README.md

 - `npm run theme {yourThemeName}` will install `../theme/{yourThemeName}` into `public/theme`.
   Installing a theme is optional, the Sloothuizen-theme will be used by default.

 ## Environment
+To get started quickly, you can copy `.env.sample` to `.env` and everything should be working out of the box.

-Please note that for ESLint to work, you will need to put the following lines in your `.env` file:
+The following additional configuration options are available to put in your `.env` file:

 ```bash
 EXTEND_ESLINT=true